sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of SWID tags to address security challenges, and the possible disclosure of the results of those applications.

-A signed SWID tag whose signature is intact can be relied upon to be unchanged since it was signed.
-If the SWID tag was created by the software author, this generally means that it has undergone no change since the software application with which the tag is associated was installed.
-By implication, this means that the signed tag reflects the software author's understanding of the details of that software product.
-This can be useful assurance when the information in the tag needs to be trusted, such as when the tag is being used to convey golden measurements.
+A signed SWID tag whose signature has been validated can be relied upon to be unchanged since it was signed.
+If the SWID tag was created by the software provider, is signed, and the software provider can be authenticated as the originator of the signature, then the tag can be considered authoritative.
+In this way, an authoritative SWID tag contains information about a software product provided by the maintainer of the product, who is expected to be an expert in their own product.
+Thus, authoritative SWID tags can be trusted to represent authoritative information about the software product.
+Having an authoritative SWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.
 By contrast, the data contained in unsigned tags cannot be trusted to be unmodified.

 SWID tags are designed to be easily added and removed from an